 Intervening earlier in the course may require making changes that allow you to see those warning signs in the first place.
 If you typically have only a few significant high-stakes assessments (e.g., a couple of mid-terms and a final), please consider breaking those up into smaller, more frequent quizzes (bonus: making each quiz lower stakes also reduces the likelihood of cheating).
-See the Low and High-Stakes Quizzes in Canvas page and the Formative and Summative Assessments page.
+See the Low and High-Stakes Quizzes in Canvas page.

 Use Audience Response Systems (e.g., Top Hat) or discussions with weekly quizzes or reflective ‘minute papers’.
 Depending on the purpose of these activities, you may not even need to grade these assessments for content or correctness (e.g., if the point of the clicker/quiz questions is to make sure students did the reading, then you could let them take the quiz multiple times until they get a perfect score); however, you should still attach some credit to completing the task.

 Know what resources are available for students

 Your first step should be to reach out directly to the student and ask what’s going on when you start seeing those early warning signs.
 You may find that the student needs accommodations but has not asked for them; others may be struggling with the content itself; still others may be struggling because of the virtual environment.